Cost to Replace Roof Tiles

 Usually, no work of this nature will need to be signed off on unless the tasks will fundamentally alter the roof's appearance, for instance.

 There are many dangers involved in working at a height.
-For one, there is the risk of falling, and there are also dangers associated with removing tiles from a height, as these could fall and crash down below.
+For one, there is the risk of falling, and there are also dangers associated with removing tiles from a height, as they could fall and crash down below.

-Not only should you consider hiring scaffolding if you’re performing this work by yourself, but you shouldalso look at an appropriate harness to undertake the job safely.
+Not only should you consider hiring scaffolding if you’re performing this work by yourself, but you should also look at an appropriate harness to undertake the job safely.

 A little portion of my wall had efflorescence.
 I found the water was coming through the roof tiles, which I got fixed.
 I would like to know how I can fix the affected area now.
 Will just cleaning and filling the damaged area and repainting do the job?